 According to a survey by Experian Marketing Services, tailored subject lines make it simple to increase email open rates by 29.3% across industries.
-For the best outcomes, whether a welcome email message or a marketing email, you’ll need a personalized email subject line.
+For the best outcomes, whether a welcome email message or a marketing email, you’ll not only need a personalized subject line but also a personalized email.

 Personalizing your B2B email marketing communications will result in greater connections with your target audience and result in more sales.
 People expect you to send them consistently relevant marketing messages so they can be certain they’re making the best decision possible when doing business with you.